Vigesimal: Quinary-vigesimal

 Many cultures that use a vigesimal system count in fives to twenty, then count twenties similarly.
 Such a system is referred to as quinary-vigesimal by linguists.
 Examples include Maya and Inuit-Yupik-Unangan languages.

 Africa

 Vigesimal systems are common in Africa, for example in Yoruba.
 While the Yoruba number system may be regarded as a vigesimal system, it is complex.
+Igbo, Khana, and Krongo also have full vigesimal systems, while Jola-Fonyi, Gola, and Maasina Fulfulde use a mixed or hybrid vigesimal-decimal system (i.e. vigesimal up to 100, decimal after).
+Supyire is unique in using a base 80 system with subbases of 20, 10, and 5, but does also have a word for 400.